urba777/aw-task/README.md

 - ESLint is installed in this project.

-Start (npm start) this project with localhost:3000.
+Start (npm start) this project with localhost.